Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 Your Apple ID is the account you use to access Apple services like the App Store, Apple Music, iCloud, iMessage, and more.
 Although this ID looks like a simple username and password, its integration with the Apple ecosystem goes much deeper.

 While you might hear both the iCloud and Apple ID terms used, technically they’re the same.
 What happens when you forget your Apple ID password?
+It’s a common iCloud problem.
 Thankfully, there is no need to panic.
 We’ll show you some ways to reset the password associated with your Apple ID.

 Note: The instructions below are based on an iPad running iOS 12.1.4 and macOS 10.13.6 High Sierra.